ncasuk/ncas-energy-balance-1-software/docs/scripts.rst

 **3. add_to_mysql.py:**

 - This script will load the csv data for today's files, created by the ``download_data`` script, into MySQL tables, providing the tables have already been created in the database.
+- For information on setting up MySQL on a Raspberry Pi, see https://pimylifeup.com/raspberry-pi-mysql/
-For information on creating tables in MySQL, see https://dev.mysql.com/doc/refman/8.0/en/creating-tables.html
+- For information on creating tables in MySQL, see https://dev.mysql.com/doc/refman/8.0/en/creating-tables.html
-- These updating tables could then be used as a source for visualizing the data, for example with Grafana.
+- These updating tables could then be used as a source for visualizing the data, for example with `Grafana`_.
 This would mean the plots could be kept up to date and allow you to see the data in real time.
 - This could be set up as cron job along with the ``download_data`` script, to keep the tables up to date.
 See explanation below.
 - Edit ``logger_tables`` and ``mysql_tables`` in the config file to change the table names to those of your table names from the logger and the corresponding tables you have created in MySQL.
 - The default values used for the MySQL tables are housekeeping, gps, soil_temp, soil_moisture, soil_heat_flux and radiation.
 The defaults used for the logger tables are Housekeeping, GPS_datetime, SoilTemperature, SoilMoisture, SoilHeatFlux and Radiation.